 Thoughts on Coil

 coil.com is the premiere (and currently only) Web Monetization Provider.
 Web Monetization is a really neat idea where content creators can simply add a tag to their website and users can send payments (using Interledger Payments) to that creator.
-By using a browser, or browser extension, that natively supports Web Monetization this can be done automatically and the user is automatically supporting the sites that they visit!
+By using a browser or browser extension that natively supports Web Monetization this can be done automatically, and with minimal ongoing effort the user is supporting the sites that they visit!
 In return the website can do the user favours such as disabling ads or allowing access to premium content.

 How Coil Works

 The primary method of using Coil is a browser extension on desktop.
 There is also a mobile browser that supports Coil natively.
 When you sign up for a 5 USD/month subscription Coil will then automatically send payments to sites that you visit.

 The nice thing about this is that it is simple and seamless.
 You just sign up for the subscription, install the extension and go.
 You get a subtle indication when the extension is sending payments and that is about it.

 There is no option to choose your tier.
 What if I want to send more to the creators I like?
 It is currently locked at $5/month.
 I guess this is good for simplicity but locking out the whales doesn’t seem ideal.

 I would like to see a “tip” option to provide a boost to creators and content that I really like.